 Many retailers and manufacturers sell computer products at an educational discount.
 Generally, students and educators are be required to provide proof of their enrollment/affiliation with an educational institution.

 Presently, no. Because Mercy College doesn’t have a bookstore, we don’t have any outlet for software retail.

-Mercy College uses Microsoft Office 2013 and Windows 7.
-While the College computers can accommodate other document types, using file formats compatible with these programs is strongly recommended.
+Mercy College uses Microsoft Office and Windows.
+While the College computers can accommodate other document types, using file formats compatible with Microsoft Office is strongly recommended.
 Students submitting files in other formats may be asked to resubmit their files.

 Mercy College of Health Sciences students may download and install Microsoft Office 365 ProPlus, a full version of Office software, including: Word, PowerPoint, Excel, and Outlook.
 Students can install the software on several devices, including PCs, Macs and tablets.
 Users may also access Office mobile applications on iPhones and Android phones.
 The software has the same features and functions as other versions of Office and can be used offline; however, users must connect to the Internet once every 30 days to verify they are still eligible for the program.
 Office 365 ProPlus is being offered through Mercy College in partnership with Microsoft.
 Instructions for download are available here.